rexresearch

 outer side surface of the cathode to each of the side walls are

-from the top surface of the cathode to the top wall preferably is
+housing from the top surface of the cathode to the top wall

-generator is configured to operate at power levels of
+embodiment, the signal generator is configured to operate at

-approximately 1 kilowatt (KW) to approximately 100 KW, although
+power levels of approximately 1 kilowatt (KW) to approximately

-smaller power levels and higher power levels are contemplated.
+100 KW, although smaller power levels and higher power levels

-and where the signal generator is a magnetron having a cathode
+plate, and where the signal generator is a magnetron having a

-having a longitudinal axis, the chamfer plate preferably is at a
+cathode having a longitudinal axis, the chamfer plate preferably

-non-perpendicular angle with respect to the longitudinal axis of
+is at a non-perpendicular angle with respect to the longitudinal

-the cathode.
-In one embodiment, the optional chamfer plate is
+axis of the cathode.
+In one embodiment, the optional chamfer

-movable with respect to the walls of the housing and the cathode.
+plate is movable with respect to the walls of the housing and

 [0014] The system in one embodiment may further include at least